Anthony Alabi

-Anthony Alabi (/əˈlɑːbi/; born February 16, 1981) is an American actor and former American football offensive tackle.
-He was drafted by the Miami Dolphins in the fifth round of the 2005 NFL Draft.
-He played college football at Texas Christian.
+Anthony Abayomi Alabi (/əˈlɑːbi/; born February 16, 1981) is an American actor and former professional football offensive tackle.
+He was selected by the Miami Dolphins in the fifth round of the 2005 NFL draft.
+He played college football at TCU.

-Alabi has also been a member of the Kansas City Chiefs and the Tampa Bay Buccaneers.
+Alabi was also a member of the Kansas City Chiefs and Tampa Bay Buccaneers.

 Since 2010, Alabi has been acting.
 His most recent role is in the Netflix series Family Reunion.

-Early years
+Early life

 Alabi attended Antonian College Preparatory High School in San Antonio, where he was a four-year letterman in football, and also lettered in basketball and track and field (shot put and discus).
 He earned all-district and all-state honors in football and led the team in sacks (13) and tackles (82) as a senior.
 He was a two-time state champion in track.
-Alabi was inducted in the 2013-14 Antonian Athletics Hall of Fame class.
+Alabi was inducted in the 2013–14 Antonian Athletics Hall of Fame class.